VNOI-Admin/docs/docs/judge/status_codes.md

 Your program returned with a nonzero exit code (if you're not using a native language like C++, it crashed).
 For languages like Python or Java, this will typically be accompanied with the name of the exception your program threw, e.g., `NameError` or `java.lang.NullPointerException`, respectively.

 ## RTE - Runtime Exception
 Your program caused a runtime exception to occur.
 This will only occur for native languages like C or C++.
-DMOJ maps many common RTEs to more useful descriptions, described below.
+VNOJ maps many common RTEs to more useful descriptions, described below.

 | Feedback | Description |
 |----------|-------------|